Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Method

-We define the medical report generation task as a conditional sequence generation problem.
-Given a chest X-ray image $\mathbf{x}$, the model is required to generate a textual report $\mathbf{y} = (y_1, y_2, \dots, y_T)$, where $y_t$ denotes the $t$-th token in the output sequence.
-Formally,
+We formulate the medical report generation task as a conditional sequence generation problem.
+Given a chest X-ray image $\mathbf{x}$, the objective is to generate a textual report $\mathbf{y} = (y_1, y_2, \dots, y_T)$, where $y_t$ denotes the $t$-th token in the output sequence.
+Formally, the prediction is obtained by

+where $\theta$ are the model parameters. \blue{Recent advances in VLLMs have demonstrated promising performance in radiology report generation.
+Nevertheless, existing approaches still suffer from several critical limitations, which hinder their effectiveness in clinical settings: }